cloudmesh-community/book/chapters/prg/python/fingerprint/fingerprint.md

     os.makedirs(prefix)
 ```

-Next we download and extract the fingerprint images from NIST:
+Next, we download and extract the fingerprint images from NIST:

 ```python
 %%time